wp-plugins/easy-testimonials/readme.txt

 1. This is the Add New Testimonial Page.
 2. This is the List of Testimonials - from here you can Edit or Delete a Testimonial.
-3. This is the Easy Testimonials Settings Page.
+3. This is the Basic Settings Page.
+4. This is the Display Options Settings Page.
-4. This is the Style & Themes Selection Page.
+5. This is the Themes Selection Page.
-5. This is the Submission Form Settings Page.
+6. This is the Submission Form Settings Page.
+7. This is the Shortcode Generator.
+8. This is the Import & Export Testimonials Page.
+9. This is the Help & Instructions Page.
-6. This is the Random Testimonial Widget.
+10. This is the Random Testimonial Widget.
-7. This is the Testimonial Cycle Widget.
+11. This is the Testimonial Cycle Widget.
-8. This is the Testimonial List Widget.
+12. This is the Testimonial List Widget.
+13. This is the Single Testimonial Widget.

 == Changelog ==

+= 1.31.2 =
+* Compatible with WordPress 4.2.4
+* Fix issue with Featured Image setting in Widgets.

 = 1.31.1 =
 * Compatibility update for older versions of WP.
 Minor updates.